Sen. Amy Klobuchar says her husband has tested positive for coronavirus

-Sen. Amy Klobuchar, D-Minn., said Monday that her husband has been diagnosed with coronavirus.
+Sen. Amy Klobuchar, D-Minn., said Monday that her husband has been diagnosed with the coronavirus.

 “My husband has coronavirus.
 I love him & not being able to be by his side is one of the hardest things about this disease,” Klobuchar tweeted.
 "So many are going through this & much worse.
 I pray for him & you & meanwhile I will do all I can to get help to the American people.”